hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 In happy-path, when the cluster is stable, there is 1 additional `JobExecutionRecord` update in the `IMap`.
 Other than that, nothing changes.
-Jet already uses 1 sync backup for snapshot and other `IMap`s and operations wait for backup ack before completing.
+Jet already uses 1 sync backup for snapshot and other `IMap`s by default and operations wait for backup ack before completing.

 When the cluster is unstable, snapshot will take almost the same time but may fail instead silently being successful with risk of corruption.

 Snapshot restore has to ensure that `JobExecutionRecord` or `SnapshotVerificationRecord` is safe.
-This is 1 additional `IMap` update.
+This is 1 or 2 additional `IMap` updates.

+`writeJobExecutionRecordSafe` can be invoked a few times in case of concurrent `JobExecutionRecord` updates.
+This increases number of additional `IMap` updates but is unlikely.